 The LSAT tests your reasoning and reading skills.
-The critical thinking abilities are an imperative element of a career in Law and that’s why this exam aims to analyse a candidate’s problem solving and reasoning abilities as well as reading and writing proficiency.
-The LSAT syllabus comprises of 4 sections:
+Critical thinking abilities are an imperative element of a career in Law and that’s why this exam aims to analyse a candidate’s problem-solving and reasoning abilities as well as reading and writing proficiency.
+The LSAT syllabus comprises 4 sections:

 - Logical Reasoning (divided into two more categories)